-President Cyril Ramaphosa arrives in Maputo to strengthen relations with Mozambique at the Fourth Bi-National Commission
+President Cyril Ramaphosa arrives in Maputo to strengthen relations with Mozambique at the fourth Bi-National Commission

-President Cyril Ramaphosa has this afternoon, 2 December 2025, arrived in Maputo, Republic of Mozambique on a Working Visit for the Fourth South Africa-Mozambique Bi-National Commission (BNC) from 2 to 3 December 2025, at the invitation of His Excellency President Daniel Fransisco Chapo.
+President Cyril Ramaphosa has this afternoon, 02 December 2025, arrived in Maputo, Republic of Mozambique on a working visit for the 4th South Africa-Mozambique Bi-National Commission (BNC) from 02 - 03 December 2025, at the invitation of His Excellency President Daniel Fransisco Chapo.

 South Africa and Mozambique have strategic and fraternal relations developed during the fight against colonialism and apartheid.

-On Wednesday, 3 December 2025, President Ramaphosa will address the opening of the Fourth BNC with Mozambique at the State House in Maputo and later visit the Inhambane Province to officiate at the launch of the Sasol Hydrocarbons Processing Integrated Infrastructure, in Temane, and address the South Africa-Mozambique Business Forum, in Vilankulo, respectively.
+On Wednesday, 03 December 2025, President Ramaphosa will address the opening of the 4th BNC with Mozambique at the State House in Maputo, and later visit the Inhambane Province to officiate at the launch of the Sasol Hydrocarbons Processing Integrated Infrastructure, in Temane, and address the South Africa-Mozambique Business Forum, in Vilankulo, respectively.

 The relationship between South Africa and Mozambique is co-ordinated through a framework of a Bi-National Commission (BNC), which is co-chaired by the two Presidents.